ThomasSps/networkstech-proj2/README.md

 - *Import to an MySQL Database the "/sql/asanz.sql" file, use phpMyAdmin.*
-- *Confgigure your Database details to the "config.php" file.*
+- *Configure your Database details to the "config.php" file.*
 - *Start developing!*

 ----------